LanguageMachines/quoll/docs/source/pipeline/featurize.rst

 Input
 --------

-*If the input to Preprocess_ (.txt or .txtdir) is given as inputfile, this module is ran prior to the Featurize module.*
+*If the input to :ref:`preprocess` (.txt or .txtdir) is given as inputfile, this module is ran prior to the Featurize module.*

 --inputfile                 + The featurize module takes preprocessed documents as input.
 They can come in four formats:
                             1. Extension **.tok.txt** - File with tokenized text documents on each line.